 - Hasbro released a figure of Amadeus Cho as Iron Spider for the Titan Heroes line.

 - The movie version of the Iron Spider armor was featured in the Marvel Legends Thanos Build-a-Figure wave from Hasbro.
+An upgraded version was later released in a two-pack with Iron Man.

 - The movie version of Iron Spider was featured in Hasbro's line for Avengers: Infinity War.